10 Times Celebrity Couples Savagely Roasted Each Other on Social Media

-We know that celebrities like Chrissy Teigen and John Legend, and Blake Lively and Ryan Reynolds love their significant others.
+We know that celebrities such as Chrissy Teigen and John Legend and Blake Lively and Ryan Reynolds love their significant others.
 But we also know that, like every couple who has ever lived on the planet, they annoy the heck out of each other.
 That’s where social media roasts come in, because what better way to air your petty grievances about your partner than through playful Instagram shade?

 Ahead, we’re looking at the most memorable, hilarious, and downright savage times celebrity couples have roasted each other on social media.
 These stars can’t stop trolling each other on the internet, and lucky for us, we can’t stop laughing at them.
 Check out the most savage celebrity couple social media roasts below.